The repository ecmc_server_cfg is used at PSI as a host configuration template for ecmc servers.

 Issues that could occur in rates below 100Hz:

-In order to successfully run an ecmc ethercat system at higher rates some tuning might be needed:
+In order to successfully run an ecmc EtherCAT system at higher rates, some tuning might be needed: